proinsias/proinsias.github.io/_posts/2020/2020-10-02-Entropy-Explained-With-Sheep.md

 ---
 layout: single
-title: 'Entropy Explained, With Sheep'
+title: "Entropy Explained, With Sheep"
 excerpt: You won't fall asleep with this!
 date: 2020-10-02
 last_modified_at: 2023-04-26 13:22:37